Klahanie/klahanie/_amenities/pools/pool-rules.md

 * U.S. Coast Guard Life Jackets are allowed.
 Any child in a life jacket must be accompanied by an adult in the water, within arms-reach.
 No one in a life jacket will be allowed in the deep end of the pool.

 #### Pool Occupancy (non-covid)
-* Lakeside Pool- 140 people
+* Lakeside Pool- (75 in the water) 140 people total.
-* Mountainview Pool- 197 people
+* Mountainview Pool- (75 in the water) 197 people total.